satellitecomponent/Neurite/README.md

 ## `Local Server Setup`

+The Localhost Servers are an important component of Neurite that serves as an optional backend for complelte functionality.

 ### Download Localhost Servers [here](https://minhaskamal.github.io/DownGit/#/home?url=https://github.com/satellitecomponent/Neurite/tree/main/Localhost%20Servers).

 ### The servers enable plugin integration for webpage/pdf text extraction, Wolfram Alpha, and Wikipedia.